MolokoStud2/SD-LAB1/report.md

-Tetsing my ability to use git, github and visual studio.
+Testing my ability to use git, github and visual studio.
 Practicals of using the tools in preparation for the group project